taranasus/OpenAIChatWindow/README.md

 Requires .NET 6 to be installed

 1. To Download, Click on the latest release on the right side of this screen.
+2. Download the OpenAI.zip file
-2. Extract the contents of the archive to a new folder somewhere on your PC
+3. Extract the contents of the archive to a new folder somewhere on your PC
-3. Run the OpenAI.exe file
+4. Run the OpenAI.exe file

 If you came here from my YouTube channel: Hi!
 Missed me?
 If you didn't come here from my YouTube channel: CHECK OUT MY YOUTUBE CHANNEL! https://www.youtube.com/@Taranasus (please!
 I'm desperate)